sidarkelse/XadrezGame---ChessGame/README.md

      Open the folder where you cloned the project and run the XadrezChess.Sln file.

 3.  - Assim que o seu Visual Studio abrir com o projeto, navegue até o projeto ChessUI e clique com o botão direito nele.
 Em seguida, escolha a opção Set as Startup Project para iniciar o projeto com ChessUI.
 Após iniciar o projeto, ele será executado sem erros, pronto para ser jogado ou testado.

--Once your Visual Studio opens with the project, navigate to the ChessUI project and right-click on it.
+  Once your Visual Studio opens with the project, navigate to the ChessUI project and right-click on it.
 Then, select the option Set as Startup Project to start the project with
   ChessUI.
 After starting the project, it will run without errors, ready to be played or tested.